JosephCurtis1999/horiseon-refactor/README.md

 ```
 AS A marketing agency
-I WANT a codebase that follows accessibility standards
+I have a codebase that follows accessibility standards
-SO THAT our own site is optimized for search engines
+Our website is now optimized for search engines
 ```

 ## Acceptance Criteria